 Learning Something New

-Engaging in mental exercises not only helps maintain cognitive abilities but also provides cognitive reserve.
-Cognitive reserve refers to the brain’s ability to withstand age-related changes and adapt to cognitive challenges.
+Engaging in these mental exercises not only keeps your cognitive abilities sharp but also builds what’s known as cognitive reserve.
+Cognitive reserve helps your brain cope with age-related changes and tackle new cognitive challenges effectively.

 Reduced Risk of Mental Disorders